RamyaDasiga110/My-Portfolio/README.md

 Built with a modern stack — Vite + React + TypeScript + Tailwind CSS — this site is fast, responsive, and designed to feel clean, intuitive, and memorable.

 🎯 Purpose
-This portfolio isn’t just a résumé — it’s a narrative.
+This portfolio isn’t just a resume — it’s a narrative.
 A dynamic showcase of my technical depth, professional growth, and creative expression.

 🧩 What's Inside?
 Get to know me